aldur/aldur.github.io/_posts/2025-10-29-nixos-baguette-images-in-chromeos.md

 ChromeOS guests]({% link _micros/fido2-almost-works-in-linux-on-chromeos.md
 %}).

-For Crostini, `crosvm` runs a stripped-down VM called [`termina`][2] that boots quickly and runs the user's containers.
+Crostini uses `crosvm` to run a stripped-down VM called [`termina`][2] that boots quickly and runs the user's containers.
 It also does a few more things:

 1. It mounts [`crosvm-tools`][5], made available by the host through `crosvm`, into a guest directory (and later into containers as well).